lmmx/emoji-liif/README.md

 > modifications such as the encoder model part and the data normalization part) and train a
 > 4-channel SR model.

+There's an issue on another project with pretty much the same suggestion [here](https://github.com/thekevinscott/UpscalerJS/issues/8) and reaching the same conclusion.
+The only question is where to find a DIV2K-like dataset of semi-transparent images (note: not 'stickers' with simply binary alpha)

 TODO...

 ## Workflow